Bittorn/minecraft-pekepack/README.md

 ### Textures

  #### GUI
- * New dark loading screen and dark default UI.
+ New dark loading screen and dark default UI.

- * Hearts have been changed to pink, and the hunger bar has been changed to bread.
+ Hearts have been changed to pink, and the hunger bar has been changed to bread.
- * Detail has also been added to the armor bar, and the absorption bar has been made shinier.
+ <br>Detail has also been added to the armor bar, and the absorption bar has been made shinier.

  #### In-game
- * New diamond-infused netherite tools and armor.
+ New diamond-infused netherite tools and armor.

 ### Credits
  Netherite tools and armor "inspired" by [Ph1LzA](https://www.youtube.com/Ph1LzA)